 Another factor that can attract mosquitoes to one person over another is how much carbon dioxide they are exhaling.
 There are a few factors that can cause this as well to be aware of.

-Interestingly, pregnant women tend to exhale more carbon dioxide when they breathe because they actually breathe deeper when they are pregnant.
+Interestingly, pregnant women tend to exhale more carbon dioxide when they breathe.
+This happens because they actually breathe deeper when they are pregnant.
 They need more oxygen to support the growing baby and therefore they tend to breath more deeply when they do breathe.

 This causes them to exhale more carbon dioxide as well, which again can attract more mosquitoes.

 Exercising, doing yard work, or other more intense outdoor activities can also cause us to breathe in more oxygen and release more carbon dioxide.
-Don’t be surprised if you are being more active outdoors that your likelihood of being bitten by mosquitoes go up.
+Don’t be surprised if mosquitoes bite you more during outside activities including exertion.

 Body size can play a factor in this as well as larger people tend to exhale more and release more carbon dioxide.